sandan/mentalhues.github.io/CONTRIBUTING.md

    A member of the Core Contributors will review your changes, have a bit of discussion and hopefully merge them in!
 You don't have to be    ready to merge to make a pull request!
 We encourage you to submit a pull request as early as you want to.
 They help us to keep track of progress and help you to get earlier feedback.
 ## Attribution
-This Contributing Guidelines is adapted from the Contributing Guidelines developed by [Isla Staden](https://github.com/Islast) for the [Brain Networks in Python](https://github.com/Islast/BrainNetworksInPython) and written by [Erin Cole.](https://github.com/erindcole)
+This Contributing Guidelines is adapted from the Contributing Guidelines developed by [Kirstie Whitaker](https://github.com/kirstiejane) and  [Isla Staden](https://github.com/Islast) for the [Brain Networks in Python](https://github.com/Islast/BrainNetworksInPython) and written by [Erin Cole.](https://github.com/erindcole)